Selling a House in Toronto: Pricing Strategy, Offer Dates, and Bully Offers | Own In Toronto

 What happens after I accept an offer on my Toronto home?

 After acceptance, the deal enters the conditional period if conditions are present (typically financing and home inspection, each running five to seven business days).
 Once all conditions are waived, the deal is firm.
 Your lawyer then handles conveyancing: title search, mortgage discharge, statement of adjustments, and fund transfers.
-On closing day, your lawyer receives the purchase price, pays out your mortgage and charges, and transfers the net proceeds to you.
-You hand over the keys.
+On closing day, your lawyer receives the purchase price, pays out your mortgage, commission, and charges, and transfers the net proceeds to you.
+See our seller net proceeds guide for a full cost breakdown.

 Own In Toronto